 - Shareholders are stakeholders, but all stakeholders are not part of the shareholders.

 - Shareholders will be directly affected by what happens to the company, while stakeholders can be affected indirectly or directly.

-- Stakeholders shares responsibilities and influence on what happens to the company, while shareholders are only affected.
+- Stakeholders shares responsibilities and influence what happens to the company, while shareholders are only affected.

-- Shareholders own part of the company, while all stakeholders do not all have a part of the company.
+- Shareholders own part of the company, while all stakeholders do not all have a part.

-A proper plan stakeholder management with a complete list of stakeholders will definitely a must-have document for engaging all project stakeholder.
-Stakeholders actually share business and values with each other even if you are dealing employees as stakeholders or the shareholders you must go for a win-win strategy.
+A proper stakeholder management plan with a complete list of stakeholders will definitely be a must-have document for engaging all project stakeholders.
+Stakeholders actually share business and values.
+Even if you are dealing with employees as stakeholders or shareholders, you must go for a win-win strategy.
 Stakeholder engagement strategy should be simple as everyone involved must have buy-in.
 Always make sure to understand the types of stakeholders you are dealing with as soon as possible.